 As it turns out, most of those rulers were also head of the Holy Roman Empire that persisted more or less from the late 900s to the early 1800s.
 You may have heard of the very first Holy Roman Emperor, Charlemagne:

-Much of Europe in those days wasn’t made up of large kingdoms.
-Instead you also had myriads of duchies, principalities, free cities etc. etc.
+Much of Europe in those days wasn’t made up of a few large kingdoms; you also had myriads of duchies, principalities, free cities etc. etc.

 The Holy Roman Empire brought together a collection of such entities across a large chunk of today’s central Europe (Germany, Austria, Switzerland and more).

 Although essentially independent of each other, these entities all pledged common allegiance to a monarch elected by the most senior of his peers and formally anointed Holy Roman Emperor by the Pope.